Tornado outbreak of March 14–16, 2025: Fire weather and dust storms

 An extremely critical risk for fire weather was issued over much of the Southern Plains, including much of western Texas, eastern New Mexico, and central Oklahoma, as the trough was expected to produce widespread sustained winds of 30–40 mph, including frequent gusts of 50–70 mph and occasionally up to 80 mph, over an area of low relative humidity.
 Leedey, Oklahoma was put under an evacuation notice due to a rapidly spreading wildfire.
 Students at Oklahoma State University were told to shelter in place due to a wildfire.
 Fires were reported in nine counties across Oklahoma, including Oklahoma County and much of the Oklahoma City metropolitan area.
-One person in the state was killed in a car crash due to smoke, and at least 170,000 acres of land have been burned.
+One person in the state was killed in a car crash due to smoke, and at least 170,000 acres of land were burned.
 In total, 142 injuries and four fatalities were reported due to fires and high winds.

 Four people were killed and multiple people were injured in car crashes near Amarillo, Texas as a dust storm hit the area.
 Over 100,000 power outages were reported in Texas and Oklahoma.

 Another dust storm caused a multiple-vehicle collision on I-70 between Colby and Goodland, Kansas, when visibility was reduced to "near zero".
 At least 71 vehicles were involved, eight people were killed, and at least thirty were injured.
 I-70 was temporarily closed while crews removed debris from the area.

 Dust and smoke caused particularly poor air quality in Kansas City, Missouri.